-Although dementia is common in Parkinson's, it is not talked about enough, and people with the condition can be fearful of and reluctant to discuss the topic.
+Although dementia is common in Parkinson's, there are barriers to its discussion, and people with the condition can be fearful of and reluctant to discuss the topic.
 Some healthcare professionals may also delay or feel unsure of how best to bring up the topic in clinic.
 This limits access to treatment and support, and makes it harder to carry out research into underlying causes.
 We hope that this toolkit will help to facilitate these conversations in the clinic.